atif-hassan/PyImpetus/README.md

 # To fit PyImpetus on provided dataset and find recommended features
 fit(data, target)
 ```
-- **data** - A pandas dataframe upon which feature selection is to be applied
+- **data** - A pandas dataframe or a numpy matrix upon which feature selection is to be applied\
+(Passing pandas dataframe allows using correct column names.
+Numpy matrix will apply default column names)
 - **target** - A numpy array, denoting the target variable

 ```python
 # This function returns the names of the columns that form the MB (These are the recommended features)
 transform(data)
 ```
-- **data** - A pandas dataframe which needs to be pruned
+- **data** - A pandas dataframe or a numpy matrix which needs to be pruned\
+(Passing pandas dataframe allows using correct column names.
+Numpy matrix will apply default column names)

 ```python
 # To fit PyImpetus on provided dataset and return pruned data
 fit_transform(data, target)
 ```
-- **data** - A pandas dataframe upon which feature selection is to be applied
+- **data** - A pandas dataframe or numpy matrix upon which feature selection is to be applied\
+(Passing pandas dataframe allows using correct column names.
+Numpy matrix will apply default column names)
 - **target** - A numpy array, denoting the target variable

 ```python